FreeshardBase/documentation/docs/user_guides/smart_home.md

 Many smart home and IoT devices support the communication protocol [MQTT](https://mqtt.org/){target=_blank}
 and can be configured to connect to an arbitrary MQTT broker on the internet.
-With the right apps and setup, that broker can be your Portal.
+That broker can be your Portal.

 This allows you to monitor and control your IoT devices from anywhere and from any device you have paired.